Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Did You Know?

 Norovirus is the number one cause of foodborne illness in the United States, responsible for around 21 million cases every year.
-It is one of the most contagious viruses on the planet — you only need a tiny number of particles to get sick.
+It is one of the most contagious viruses on the planet — you only need as few as 18 virus particles to become infected.
+For comparison, influenza typically requires hundreds of particles.

 Norovirus Symptoms: What Does It Feel Like?